 Salah had expressed a desire to fight in Daesh occupied territory and was frustrated that he was unable to travel as a result of his unsettled immigration status.
 This frustration led to him exploring alternative ways to support Daesh.

 The police investigation uncovered extensive evidence that Salah possessed an extremist ideology.
-He was possession of a wide range of extremist material, including Daesh propaganda films.
+He was in possession of a wide range of extremist material, including Daesh propaganda films.
 Much of this material was extremely disturbing, involving horrific scenes of torture and murder.

 Officers also recovered deeply concerning messages which revealed an affiliation with Daesh and a belief in violent Jihad.